ChrisKlug/web-dev-workshop/labs/lab5/lab5.md

 }
 ```

 The implementation is almost as simple as in the previous endpoint.
 You just need to retrieve the requested product and return it.
-However, as this product might not exist, you need to make sure you send a 404 Not Found if the repository return null
+However, as this product might not exist, you need to make sure you send a 404 Not Found if the repository returns null

 ```csharp
 public override async Task<Results<Ok<Product>, NotFound>> ExecuteAsync(